Tan-YiFan/OS-2020Fall-Fudan/homework/report.md

 The design of the trap frame should consider:

 * Interrupts are not function calls, so both caller-saved registers and the callee-saved registers should be involved in the trap frame.
-* To ensure better cache efficiency, the `push` and `pop` sequence in the interrupt handler should be uniform to the placement of the `trapframe` structure.
+* The `push` and `pop` sequence in the interrupt handler should be uniform to the placement of the `trapframe` structure.
+The trap frame structure pointer would be used.

 ### 2.3 Store and Reload Registers